-Consider, too, these survey results reported by Elizabeth Eliot in her book, The Shaping of a Christian Family: “People are much more likely to accept Christ as their Savior when they are young.
+Consider, too, these survey results reported by Elisabeth Elliot in her book, The Shaping of a Christian Family: “People are much more likely to accept Christ as their Savior when they are young.
 Absorption of biblical information and principles typically peaks during the preteen years… Habits related to the practice of one’s faith develop when one is young and change surprisingly little over time.”

 Your goal, then, as a Christian mom is to teach and teach and teach your children about Jesus.
 To share and share and share with them about Him!
 To talk and talk and talk about the Savior.
 English preacher and evangelist C.H.
 Spurgeon rhymed it this way:

 Is your child older than five?
 Or seven?
 Or the preteens?
 Don’t despair!
 Instead, check your heart (and emotions!) and do the following:

 Remember—salvation is God’s job, His work in your older child’s heart.

 Pray—fervently for your older son or daughter and faithfully to “God our Savior, who desires all men to be saved and to come to the knowledge of the truth” (1 Timothy 2:3-4).
 And pray for him or her until you die.
 Aim the arrows of your prayers for any wayward or lagging children heavenward until your last dying breath.
 It’s never too late to pray!
 And it’s never too late for the miracle of salvation!